karoliskoncevicius/annmatrix/README.md

 `annmatrix` object implements persistent row and column annotations for R matrices.

 The use-case was born out of the need to better organize biomedical microarray and sequencing data within R.
-But 'annmatrix' is readily applicable in other contexts where the data can be assembled into a matrix form with rows and columns representing distinct type of information.
+But 'annmatrix' is readily applicable in other contexts where the data can be assembled into a matrix form with rows and columns representing distinct types of information.

 The main advantage of 'annmatrix' over BioConductor implementations like [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html) and [AnnotatedDataFrame](https://www.rdocumentation.org/packages/Biobase/versions/2.32.0/topics/AnnotatedDataFrame) is simplicity.
-Since 'annmatrix' is based on a regular matrix, and not a list or a data frame, it behaves like a regular matrix and can be directly passed to various methods that expect a matrix for an input.
+Since 'annmatrix' is based on a matrix, and not a list or a data frame, it behaves like a regular matrix and can be directly passed to various methods that expect a matrix for an input.

 ## Installation ##